XDesigns-gfx/Gimp-Plugins-list/README.md

 Note: Some plugins are outright ignored on purpose Like some image generations, because there are other verified more unlikely to be abadandoned alternatives out there sorry but true add, if you feel am wrong.

 #### ⚠️ IMPORTANT: Some PLUGINS/SCRIPT/ETC might be Hard to install/understand for those you'll see a "INFO:" Link to help
-#### ⚠️ DISCLAMER: You are using this at your own risk all softwares ARE NOT mine and I only provide link if you see a 🚩 that means this are new independent developer and if you just blindly install YOU ARE ON YOUR OWN
+#### ⚠️ DISCLAMER: You are using this at your own risk all softwares ARE NOT mine and I only provide link if you see a 🚩 that means this are new independent developer, Risks are:
+ - Higer Chance of abadonment (happens with known projects too Just higer)
+ - Higer Chance of malware (happens with known projects too Just higer)

 Emoji |	Pattern Represented |	Technical Significance
 |---|---|---|